 What The Data Reveals?

 According to the Statistics report from the USA, 80% of suicide victims gave a warning sign.
 With the suicide rate up, it is important for us to understand the significance of these statistics.
 This should awaken us to the fact that the depressed often do send us signals.
-No one wants to be depressed and this 80% statistics does alarm us that we may be able to help them.
-Often we miss the signs because we do not anticipate that the person will commit suicide.
-We may realize that one is depressed but not suicidal.
-The suicide rate has increased across the board and the largest increase has been among teenagers.
-It is important that we learn the signals when someone is depressed as it is important to take it seriously.
+No one wants to be depressed, and this 80% statistic does alarm us that we may be able to help them.

-I hope this article will help you learn to recognize behaviours that may indicate your teen is at risk and what you should do to help overcome Suicidal Thoughts in Teens.
+I hope this article will help you recognize behaviors that may indicate your teen is at risk and what you should do to help overcome Suicidal Thoughts in Teens.